Indian cuisine: Ladakh

 Ladakhi cuisine is from the two districts of Leh and Kargil in the union territory of Ladakh.
 Ladakhi food has much in common with Tibetan food, the most prominent foods being thukpa (noodle soup) and tsampa, known in Ladakhi as ngampe (roasted barley flour).
 Edible without cooking, tsampa makes useful trekking food.

 Strictly Ladakhi dishes include skyu and chutagi, both heavy and rich soup pasta dishes, skyu being made with root vegetables and meat, and chutagi with leafy greens and vegetables.
 As Ladakh moves toward a cash-based economy, foods from the plains of India are becoming more common.

 As in other parts of Central Asia, tea in Ladakh is traditionally made with strong green tea, butter, and salt.
 It is mixed in a large churn and known as gurgur cha, after the sound it makes when mixed.
 Sweet tea (cha ngarmo) is common now, made in the Indian style with milk and sugar.
 Most of the surplus barley that is produced is fermented into chang, an alcoholic beverage drunk especially on festive occasions.

 Lakshadweep

 The cuisine of Lakshadweep prominently features seafood and coconut.
 Local food consists of spicy non-vegetarian and vegetarian dishes.

 The culinary influence of Kerala is quite evident in the cuisines of Lakshadweep, since the island lies in close proximity to Kerala.
 Coconut and sea fish serve as the foundation of most meals.

 The people of Lakshadweep drink large amounts of coconut water, which is the most abundant aerated drink on the island.
 Coconut milk is the base for most of the curries.
-All the sweet or savory dishes have a touch of famous Malabar spices.
+All the sweet or savoury dishes have a touch of famous Malabar spices.
 Local people also prefer to have dosa, idlis, and various rice dishes.